 Begin Incorporating Low-Impact Movement

 If you’re unsure what exercises you should start with, I recommend putting one foot in front of the other.
 That’s right, I’m talking about walking.
+A fitness tracker can help keep you motivated.

 Walking is by far one of the most beneficial, highly functional exercises you can do, yet it is incredibly underrated.
 While walking doesn’t provide the intense calorie burn that sexier, high-intensity workouts do, walking is an approachable way to help your body get re-acclimated to movement.
-In addition to being a great source of cardio, regular walking may help boost immune function, ease joint pain, and even help reduce cravings for sweets.
+In addition to being a great source of cardio, regular routine of walking may help boost immune function, ease joint pain, and even help reduce cravings for sweets.

 Here is a simple five-day routine you could follow to get back in the swing of things: